Position: Evaluation of ECG Representations Must Be Fixed: Alternative Views

 In Section~\ref{sec:extending-benchmarks} we argue that current downstream evaluation is narrow and should expand to include other clinical targets, such as structural disease, hemodynamic state, and forecasting tasks.
 A natural concern is that some of these targets cannot admit near-perfect performance due to aleatoric uncertainty, rendering them ill-suited for benchmarking \cite{ghassemi2020, kohane2021, pillai2024, yuan2021}.
 Even so, many influential ML benchmarks have also remained far from saturation, often due to noise and ambiguity, yet have driven progress by rewarding better representations and modeling choices \cite{northcutt2021, vendrow2025}.
 When an endpoint cannot be perfectly inferred from an ECG, the signal that \emph{is} present can be clinically meaningful and transferable toward other objectives.
 Hence, it is important that ECG representations are optimized to capture this information.

-A second objection is that many valuable ECG endpoints exist in health systems with non-trivial barriers to public release.
-However, there is broad precedent in the ML community for benchmarking on hidden test sets, where the data is not released (e.g., \citealp{geiger2012, wang2018, perez2022}).
+We also argue that ECG representations should be evaluated on a broad range of clinical tasks, ideally with standardized and transparent benchmarks.
+However, many valuable ECG endpoints exist in health systems with non-trivial barriers to public release.
+Some might therefore object that such endpoints should be excluded from benchmarking because private evaluations are less reproducible.
+We disagree.
+There is broad precedent in the ML community for benchmarking on hidden test sets, where the data are not released (e.g., \citealp{geiger2012, wang2018, perez2022}).
 Modern infrastructure enables containerized evaluation where benchmark hosts can run inference on behalf of a participant \cite{pavao2023}.
 Private-endpoint benchmarks are especially appropriate for ECG representation learning, where downstream evaluation often tests transferability to tasks unseen during training.
-To make such benchmarks useful, hosts should publish detailed documentation including cohort and label construction, and provide a transparent auditing pathway when possible.
-We acknowledge that in practice, data access and requirements will vary across institutions.
+Hosts should publish detailed documentation including cohort and label construction, and provide a transparent auditing pathway when possible.
+Furthermore, expanding public resources for such tasks should be a priority.